 - Durability – bamboo sheets are more durable than traditional cotton sheets.
 The long bamboo fibers are stretched across the length of the sheet, rather than short fibers that are interwoven together.
 This makes them stronger and less likely to tear or pill.
 Bamboo fibers will also absorb fewer oils and sweat from your skin so they will last longer with less discoloring than cotton.

-- Healthy – bamboo fabric is naturally antibacterial and hypoallergenic.
-They will also absorb less moisture which means fewer bacteria, making your sheets smell better and stay cleaner.
+- Healthy – bamboo fabric is more antibacterial when compared with cotton.
+It will also absorb less moisture which means fewer bacteria, making your sheets smell better and stay cleaner.

 - Chemical-free – unlike cotton, bamboo does not need any chemicals or pesticides to grow.
 This means zero toxic chemicals and zero environmental impact from the use of pesticides.